AdamWongCH/analytics-thinking/2-Problem-Framing/lesson.md

 | Build a dashboard | Identify at-risk students early        |
 | Track engagement  | Improve retention through intervention |

+A request describes **what to build**.
+A problem describes **what needs to be solved**.

 ---

 ## What is a Well-Defined Problem?

 A good problem includes:

-* A clear objective
+* a clear objective
-* A decision to be made
+* a decision to be made
-* An outcome that matters
+* an outcome that matters

+Without these, analysis becomes directionless.

 ---

-## Example
+## Worked Example

-Request:
+Let’s walk through this step by step.

+### Request

 “Monitor student engagement”

-Better problem:
-“Identify students with low engagement in the first 4 weeks so that early intervention can be triggered.”

 ---

+### Problem

+“Identify students with low engagement in the first 4 weeks”

+---

+### Decision

+“Which students should we intervene on?”

+---

+### Outcome

+“Improve engagement and reduce attrition”

+---

+This is the full thinking process:

+**Request → Problem → Decision → Outcome**

+---

+## From Problem to Question

+A well-framed problem leads to a clear analytical question:

+> “Which students show early signs of disengagement?”

+This is the question your analysis should answer.

+---

 ## Key Questions to Ask

+To clarify a problem, ask:

 * What decision will this support?
 * Who is making the decision?
 * What action will be taken?
 * What does success look like?

+These questions help move from vague requests to actionable problems.

 ---